 If using sperm from someone you know, have the man ejaculate (cum) into a clean cup or condom.
 If using a condom, be sure to use one without spermicide.
 Then, using a syringe (without a needle), you suck up the semen and insert the syringe deep inside the vagina.
 Once the syringe is deep inside the vagina, you squeeze out and deposit the semen.

 Based on individuals' experiences and at least one study, it is often recommended that the woman lie down for 20 minutes after inserting the semen to improve fertility.
-It is also more effective to use home insemination when a woman is fertile, or when she is ovulating.
-You can get non-needle syringes at most any pharmacy as they are commonly used to give medicines to babies.
-Your HIV provider may also have some to give you.
+It is also more effective to use home insemination when a woman is fertile - when she is ovulating.
+You can get non-needle syringes at most any pharmacy because they are commonly used to give medicines to babies.
+Your HIV provider may also have some to give to you.

-Offering a permanent family to a parentless child may be an option if having biologic offspring is not a good choice for you.
+Offering a permanent family to a parentless child may be an option, whether having biologic offspring is an option for you or not.
 Adoptions can be done within the US or internationally.
 Unfortunately, while many people living with HIV have welcomed children into their homes through adoption, some agencies and/or countries may have prejudices against people living with HIV adopting children.

 Finding a Supportive Provider